 From check-in to check-out, salon clients are experiencing a practice familiar to Apple Store shoppers: interacting with support staff untethered from formal reception desks.
 Rather than tower over a receptionist juggling appointment books, phones, and cash, eye-level exchanges free from a physical barrier are changing the dynamic to enhance the salon experience.

 Thinking about going deskless?
-Working without traditional reception requires more than simply removing furniture; it means adopting new technology and re-focusing people to do the job more efficiently.
+Working without traditional reception requires more than simply removing furniture; it means adopting new technology and re-focusing people to do the salon receptionist job more efficiently.

-This doesn’t mean replacing people with apps or robots.
-You may not need a physical desk, but you may still need people; front desk staff can become more than a stationary “call center,” and become service coordinators greeting customers upon arrival, shepherding the client throughout their visit and patrolling the salon periodically to check in with stylists running overtime or needing help.
-Interaction with clients can be much more organic than with receptionists who are trapped inside a box.
+This doesn't mean replacing people with apps or robots.
+You may not need a physical salon reception desk, but you may still need people; front desk staff can become more than a stationary "call center," and become service coordinators greeting customers upon arrival, shepherding the client throughout their visit, and patrolling the salon periodically to check in with any stylist that may be running overtime or needing help.
+Interaction with salon clients can be much more organic than with receptionists who are trapped inside a box.

-Doing away with the receptionist doesn’t mean doing also away with phones.
-You may need to create another space for receiving landline calls.
+Doing away with the receptionist doesn't mean doing away with phones.
+You may need to create another reception area for receiving landline calls.

 Apps for stylists change everything: Streamline check-in with information about arriving clients instantly; show bookings even when not at work; view what any day looks like any time, and run reports and access information without waiting for access to a computer.

 Hairstory stylists rely on software called Square according to their needs.
 “Before, I was relying on email to schedule clients.
 Now they can see my schedule and choose appointments that work for them.
 It completely eliminated the back-and-forth – and it’s visual,” says Wes Sharpton.
 Your client list must first be uploaded into the Square system, or clients need to create a profile to be recognized when they login.